 Your first dilemma- Practice or Industry?

-Working in practice offers Newly Qualified Accountants the opportunity to work with clients from a range of industries, allowing you to hone your technical skills while being exposed to a variety of industry sectors from tech to financial services whether that be in the audit, taxation or advisory service lines.
+Working in practice offers Newly Qualified Accountants the opportunity to work with clients from a range of industries, allowing you to hone in on your technical skills while being exposed to a variety of industry sectors from tech to financial services whether that be in the audit, taxation or advisory service lines.

 You can expect to deal with a variety of clients across industry sectors, from large multinationals, Top 100 Companies to leading public sector bodies.